AlexandreGrego1/FinalVersion20-10-20/README.md

 The home page consists of a profile picture, greetings, and a dedicated section to describe "Who I am".
 A hamburger button is applied on the top-right of the page, and it is programmed to collapse the navigation buttons.
 Inside the footer section, there is a link with a printable version of my CV and my contact details.

 The method applied to develop this page is described as per below: <br>

 #### Header
-- An introduction section is wrapped with a profile image and greetings.
-Zoom animation is applied on a scale from 0.9 to 1.0 to call the user's attention with a profile picture and greetings.
+- Section wrapped with a profile image and greetings;
+- Zoom animation applied on a scale from 0.9 to 1.0 to call the user's attention;
-- The hamburger button is developed with a transform translateX (0) animation to collapse the navigation buttons.
-Once the user clicks on the hamburger button, the navigation shows up and the user is able to choose which page they would like to go to. <br>
+- Hamburger button developed with a transform translateX (0) animation and collapsing the navigation buttons.
+Once the user clicks on the hamburger button, the navigation shows up, and the options are available to be clicked. <br>

 #### Resume
-The resume screen is developed to split its size into two different layouts.
-For personal details, it will take 1/3 of the desktop view, while my skills will take 2/3 of the desktop view.
+- Screen developed to split its size into two different layouts;
+- Personal details takes 1/3 of the desktop view, while "my skills" takes 2/3 of the desktop view.
-Both screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
-The paragraphs are developed to display its context underneath each other as a column. <br>;
+- Screens are responsive, when the page is opened on a small screen, the layout will float to the left, and text is aligned to the center page.
+The paragraphs are developed to display its context underneath each other as a column.

 #### About Me
-- Section wrapped with a picture and a text covering an apresentation about Who I am, and my expectations.<br>
+- Dedicated section to demonstrate to potencial recruiters about the candidate personality, what he/she has done, and what are their expections;
+- A picture, and a resume text with "Who I am" context were wrapped in the same section.

 #### Footer
-- Ancor link to access an printable version of CV available in pdf.
-Target blank applied to keep the recruiter on the main.
-Download font awesome button applied, and hovering with red color;
+- An anchor link to access a printable version of the CV is available in pdf;
+- The target_ blank attribute is applied to keep the user on the main screen;
-- Ancor links applied to social lists of my professional history.
-Download font awesome anitation button applied, and  hovering in red color.
+- Anchor links are applied to the professional network;
+- Font awesome button is applied and it is hovering in red color.

 ## RESUME